-I must admit to having been, maybe only on rare occasions, one of those men; sitting in a group and ogling women walking past.
-I do feel a bit embarrassed, and also a sense of complicity.
+I must admit to having been, only on rare occasions, one of those men; sitting in a group, talking loudly and ogling women walking past.
+I do feel a little embarrassed, and also a sense of complicity.
 Perhaps that’s why the male gaze has become a recurring theme in my recent work; maybe I’m seeking redemption.
 In my defence, I grew up when Miss World and Benny Hill were primetime family viewing.

 Any resemblance to actual persons, living or dead, is entirely coincidental.